No photo of Binota Dhamai

 Binota's upbringing through his proud Indigenous identity, Tripura, and his work experience on the rights and empowerment of Indigenous Peoples have shaped his research interests.

-• Indigenous Peoples rights in post-conflict situation.
+• Indigenous Peoples rights in post-conflict situations.

-• Indigenous Peoples’ autonomy, self-governance, and self-determination.
+• Indigenous Peoples’ autonomy, Indigenous governance, and self-determination.

 • Indigenous Peoples justice system.